DoomHammer/jsonhandle/README.md

 Copy src/JsonHandle.cpp src/JsonHandle.h src/_JS0.cpp src/_JS0.h to the build and compile
 them along with the other source code.

-As an alternative, build them into a library and use that.
+As an alternative, build them into a library and use that:

+    python waf configure
+    python waf